-- (a) (U) The following summary identifies general institutional roles and responsibilities: - (1) (U) Owner/Operator. - (a) (U) Establish cyber security efforts in accordance with the results of an internal vulnerability assessment to protect and restore critical information systems from cyber incidents in order to ensure system confidentiality, integrity, and availability as per 33 C.F.R.
-104.305, 105.305, 106.305 or other applicable guidance and policies. - (b) (U) Manage the effects of the cyber incident on the organization's operations, customers, and workforce, to include complying with various legal, regulatory, or contractual obligations. - (c) (U) Report the cyber incident as required by law, regulation, or policy; or to seek assistance with threat or asset response.
+- (a) (U) The following summary identifies general institutional roles and responsibilities: - (1) (U) Owner/Operator. - (U) Establish cybersecurity efforts in accordance with the results of an internal vulnerability assessment to protect and restore critical information systems from cyber incidents in order to ensure system confidentiality, integrity, and availability as per 33 CFR §§ 104.305, 105.305, 106.305, in accordance with reference (g) or other applicable guidance and policies. - (b) (U) Manage the effects of the cyber incident on the organization's operations, customers, and workforce, to include complying with various legal, regulatory, or contractual obligations. - (c) (U) Report the cyber incident as required by law, regulation, or policy; or to seek assistance with threat or asset response.